Skip to content

 Ty`r Eithin: An Essay in Common Land and Sustainable Communities

-April 23, 2014July 31, 2016 Ella Hashemi
+April 23, 2014July 31, 2016 Communications

 By Tony Matthews.
 There are two beautiful river valleys in Carmarthenshire, South West Wales, the Gwendraeth Fawr and the Gwendraeth Fach, separated by the Carboniferous Limestone ridge which surfaces all around the South Wales coalfield.
 The two rivers join by Kidwelly castle then flow into Carmarthen bay.
 Ty`r Eithin farm, 80 acres in all, looks…Continue reading Ty`r Eithin: An Essay in Common Land and Sustainable Communities →